Preparing to Study Abroad:

 - Traveler’s checks are still an option although they’re quickly becoming obsolete.
 If it’s something you’re looking into, try to get them in the currency of your abroad country so you aren’t affected by the exchange rate.

-When you’re heading abroad, I suggest having at least $300 in foreign currency for emergencies and basic costs like food and other necessities that you’ll need when you get there.
+When you’re heading abroad, I suggest having at least $300 in foreign currency for emergencies and basic costs like food and other necessities that you’ll need when you arrive.
 When I went to Scotland I took 170 British Pounds (GBP), and when heading to Beijing, I brought 2,000 Renminbi (RMB).